In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-- Does your sales team know the strengths and weakness of your competitors’ products and services?
+- Does your sales team know the strengths and weaknesses of your competitors’ products?

 Is your team ready to sell effectively against them?

-- Do competitors regularly discount their products or services?
+- Do competitors regularly discount their products?
 What is the size of the discount?

 - How innovative are your competitor’s products?
 How regularly they update features?

-How to gain answers to these questions.
-Here are actionable techniques and ways for effective but easy product research on your competitors:
+How to gain answers to these questions?
+Here are some easy but effective methods for product research on your competitors:

 1. Check any of the product-related pages on your competitors’ websites.

-The product description will give you an idea of how competitors explain their products and communicate details and benefits.
-Spot what information is missing in descriptions and think why.
+The product description will show you how competitors explain their products and communicate benefits.
+You can spot what information is missing in descriptions and think why.